Listening in the library

 A youth experimental music project at the Toronto Public Library, autumn 2017

 Listening In The Library was a youth experimental music workshop led by Toronto Public Library artist-in-residence Christopher Willes at Scarborough Civic Centre Branch.

 The Toronto Public Library holds a unique vinyl LP collection of Canadian experimental music recordings from the 1970's.
-This project sought to temporarily move that collection out of the downtown (reference library), and explore how a new generation might learn about, reorganize, change and recuperate that history.
+This project sought to temporarily move that collection out of the downtown (reference library), and explore how a new generation might learn about, reflect on, refute, reorganize, change and transmute the collection.

 Through a weekly workshop five youth artists from Scarborough (an outer borough of Toronto) came together to listen to and discuss the collection, engaging a practice of listening to inscribe new embodied archives.
 The workshop concluded with the group performing a live remix of the collection– diffusing and layering the recordings throughout the library.
 Audience members were invited to create a "mix" via the simple act of walking throughout the building and listening.